BDC Hamburger Icon

 Pros of working in a high-risk industry

-• Opportunity to expand your market: As a high-risk merchant, you can conduct business with clients in high-risk countries, which means you’ll reach more customers than low-risk merchants can.
+• Opportunity to expand your market: As a high-risk merchant, you can do business with clients in countries or regions considered high risk, giving you access to broader international markets than many low-risk merchants can tap into.

 Cons of working in a high-risk industry